scholtzm/vapor/README.md

 The idea behind Vapor is simple - provide lightweight client which will contain only the most necessary functionality, such as being able to log in, and make this client's behaviour extensible by using plugins.

-This concept is very similar to Steam, however the plugin system is slightly different.
+This concept is very similar to [Stem](https://github.com/alvinl/stem), however the plugin system is slightly different.

 ## Core